 See recipe card below for amounts and full recipe.

-A food processor makes prep easy, but you can also make this recipe without one.
-To do that you'll simply mash the chickpeas with a fork, add the seasonings and vital wheat gluten, and knead the dough by hand for a few minutes.
+A food processor makes things easy, but you can also prepare the recipe without one.
+To do it, you'll simply mash the chickpeas with a fork, add the seasonings and vital wheat gluten, and knead the dough by hand for a few minutes.

-To make the sausages using a food processor:
+To make seitan sausages with a food processor:

 - First, process everything except the broth, chickpeas, and vital wheat gluten.